-People will most likely tell you why they couldn’t accomplish a task, and you can bet that they will tell you someone or something else was to blame too.
+People with a lack of personal responsibility will most likely tell you why they couldn’t accomplish a task, and you can bet that they will tell you someone or something else was to blame too.

 “The only limit to our realization of tomorrow will be our doubts of today.”
 Franklin D. Roosevelt